Procurement Explained

 A contract, with all its terms and fine print, is often the end result of a lot of work.
 Don't let it become a forgotten document.

 Do you have a central contract repository?
-Somewhere contracts are searchable and accessible for all the relevant people in your organization (especially if key people leave)?
-How will you follow up when the contract is up for renewal?
+Are contracts somewhere searchable and accessible for all relevant stakeholders?

-If you don’t have a unified way to track and manage contracts across your business, you may want to look into your options for one as you may be leaving value on the table.
+Contracts that are actively managed after signing tend to deliver more consistent outcomes than those treated as static legal documents.
+If you don’t have a unified way to track and manage contracts across your business, you may be leaving value on the table.

 Elaine Porteous